charlstown/cookie-python/docs/index.md

 ## Quick start

-**Setp 1 :** Installing cookiecutter package is very easy, you can simply run the next command to install it.
+**Step 1 :** Install the cookiecutter package, you can simply run the next command to install it.

 ``` bash
 pip install cookiecutter